maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Icons
 -----

-Icons pack a lot of design punch.
+Icons give a website a really nice touch, and they pack a lot of design punch.
 You've heard the expression, "a picture says 1000 words."
 Icons instantly explain a great deal, and usually within a 16 pixel by 16 pixel area.

-Back in the old days we used to use images for icons, but each image would require a trip out to the server which can slow down a pages rendering.
+Developers used to use images for icons, but each image would require a trip out to the server which could slow down a pages rendering, especially for mobile.
 Then someone got smart and figured out that putting all the icons on a single image called an "image sprite" would save a website from all those trips to the server.
-A front end coder could then move that sprite around a tiny imaginary viewport using CSS and reveal only one of the icons through that space.
+A front end developer could then move that sprite around a tiny imaginary viewport using CSS and reveal only one of the icons through that space.

 ### Icon Fonts

-Icon sprites was a great idea, and then came along icon fonts, and took over the world.
-Fonts or glyphs.
+Icon sprites are a great idea, but then something better came along, especially for mobile: icon fonts.

+Regular letter fonts are glyphs.
 A glyph is a shape.
-A letters glyph is shaped in such a way that we see and interpret it as a letter.
-Icon fonts use glyphs to create icon imagery, but just like a font, they can be easily rendered on a webpage.
-Their size can be increased and decreased without affecting their weight, unlike an image.
-The larger the image, the more it weighs.
-In fact anything you can do with a font, you can do with an icon font.
+A letters glyph is shaped in such a way that we see and interpret the glyph as a letter.
+Icon fonts use glyphs in the same way, but to create icon imagery.
+Just like a letter font, icon fonts can be easily rendered on a webpage, and their size can be increased and decreased without affecting their weight, unlike an image: The larger the image, the more it weighs.
+In fact, anything you can do with a font, you can do with an icon font.

-We're going to get right into implementing tthe following icon fonts:
+For View Thought we're going to create the following icon fonts:

 - Navigation